masihyeganeh/YoutubeDownloader/README.md

 ```
 composer global require Masih/YoutubeDownloader
 ```
 After installation you'll have a new `youtube` command.
 Just write `youtube --help` to get more information.

-_Please note that there are lots of Unicode characters in CLI, so it may not work as expected in Microsoft Windows._

 Installation
 ------------